-To Repel Ticks, Try Spraying Your Clothes With A Pesticide Derived from Mums

-To Repel Ticks, Try Spraying Your Clothes With A Pesticide Derived from Mums
+To Repel Ticks, Try Spraying Your Clothes With A Pesticide Derived From Mums

 There's new evidence to support a decades-old strategy for preventing the tick bites that lead to all sorts of nasty diseases, including Lyme disease and Rocky Mountain spotted fever.